-The most popular TV and radio channels are privately owned and provide infotainment rather than in-depth information.
-Such channels may offer in-depth information only in cases in which the economic interests of private media owners are affected by a prospective government decision.
+Meanwhile, the incumbent government has tightened its control over state-owned media and an oligopolistic structure has begun to emerge in the media sector.
+In the period under review, one major television channel (Mega) went out of business, while another (Alpha TV) was bought by one of its competitors.
+The most popular television and radio channels are privately owned and provide infotainment rather than in-depth reporting.
+Such channels may offer in-depth reporting only in cases in which the economic interests of private media owners are affected by a prospective government decision.
 Media owners often change sides, first favoring the government, then the opposition.